dyaroman/rss-monitoring-bot/commands.md

 controls - show available commands list
 add - add new monitoring query
-remove - remove monitoring by name
+remove - remove monitoring by list number or its full name
-remove_all - remove all monitorings
+remove_all - remove all monitoring
-show - show all active monitorings
+show - show all active monitoring
 search - run search